25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core_API.md

 1. Don't version (clients should be dynamic)

 2. Content/Media type (header) versioning: Content negotiation process that already exists in HTTP.
-When clients request a media type using the Accept header they can explicitly include a version number or string in the media type itself.
+When clients request a media type using the Accept header they can explicitly include a version number or string in the media type itself

    ```http
    GET api/test HTTP/1.1